gerane/gerane.github.io/_drafts/2015-05-25-isesteroids-theming.md

 ## Gutter Settings

 The Gutter can be different colors based on different criteria.
 If a script is saved or unsaved it can have different colors, but it can also have different colors based on debugging.
+There are also Gutter settings for colors when there are changes made to the current script.
+We can also customize the color of the current line Arrow.

 {% highlight xml %}
 <!-- Script Saved State Gutter Colors -->